Synonyms: E equals m c-square

 Making use of the equivalence between mass and energy, eV/c² is commonly used as a unit for particle masses, with c the speed of light.
 As it is usual in particle physics to use a system of units in which light speed is equal to one, c=1, mass values are often simply given in eV, without explicitly mentioning the factor c².

 The energy that is necessary to remove an electron from an atom is typically in the range of between a few and a few dozen eV.
 Typical energies of x-ray photons are in the keV range.
 The mass of an electron is 511 keV, that of a proton 938 MeV.
-Each proton in the proton beams that will be brought into head-on collision in the Large Hadron Collider, the particle accelerator currently under construction at the CERN laboratory, can reach an energy of about 7 TeV.
+Each proton in the proton beams of the Large Hadron Collider, the particle accelerator at the CERN laboratory, is accelerated to an energy of about 7 TeV.

 As the temperature is a measure of the average energy with which each component participates in a system’s disordered thermal motion, it can be measured in eV as well, where 1 eV corresponds to 11,604 Kelvin.